 The same distinction is made to Haiti between the clairin, which is the green product freshly distilled, and the rhum brandy rectified and aged in cask.
 In Venezuela the term ron also refers to a cane brandy (aguardiente de cana) aged by natural processes.

 The guildive designation, originally applied to the brandy of molasses or cane juice, was later reserved for the former.
 Charpentier de Cossigny (3) wrote about eaux-de-vies of sugar:

 “It is made in colonies of several species, which have different names.
-One is called guildive it is the one that is removed by the distillation of sugar expressed from sugarcane, after letting it ferment: The other is called taffia: it is made with molasses, or gros sirops, and sugar skins, which are deluged in water, fermented and distilled; it is preferred to the guildive, but it is inferior to the name, which is nothing but the tafla rectified.”
-[SOS I suspect I”m making some translation errors here].
+One is called guildive it is the one that is removed by the distillation of juice expressed from sugarcane, after letting it ferment: The other is called taffia: it is made with molasses, or gros sirops, and sugar skins, which are deluged in water, fermented and distilled; it is preferred to the guildive, but it is inferior to the name, which is nothing but the tafla rectified.”

 (1) Les plantes utiles des colonies francaises. p.
 244, Paris, 1866

 (2) Eaux-de-vie naturelles et industrielles.
 Paris, 1913.